gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        (Body_File_Name => ".adb", Dot_Replacement => "-");

-Our final example implements a scheme typically used with one of the Ada 83 compilers, where the separator character for subunits was '__' (two underscores), specs were identified by adding :file:`_.ADA`, bodies by adding :file:`.ADA`, and subunits by adding :file:`.SEP`.
+Our final example implements a scheme typically used with one of the legacy Ada 83 compilers, where the separator character for subunits was '__' (two underscores), specs were identified by adding :file:`_.ADA`, bodies by adding :file:`.ADA`, and subunits by adding :file:`.SEP`.
 All file names were upper case.
-Child units were not present of course since this was an Ada 83 compiler, but it seems reasonable to extend this scheme to use the same double underscore separator for child units.
+Child units were not present, of course, since this was an Ada 83 compiler, but it seems reasonable to extend this scheme to use the same double underscore separator for child units.